chargehive/configuration/docs/readme.md

 For more information see the [Selectors](selectors.md) section.

 ## Configuration Types
-As all objects in ChargeHive use the same wrapper pattern, the `Kind` property is used to define what type of Configuration you are setting up.
-Below each Type of configuration is defined, and each will have a different `Kind` value to define them.
+As all objects in ChargeHive use the same wrapper pattern, the `Kind` property is used to define what type of object Configuration you are setting up.
+Below each Type of configuration is defined, and each will have a different `Kind` value to differentiate them.

 ## Schedulers
 + [Initiator Scheduler](initiator.md) defines the first scheduler for a charge.